Academic Programs Catalog

 UNDERGRADUATE LEARNING ASSISTANTS

-Undergraduate Learning Assistant (ULA) is a term referring to any undergraduate student who assists the faculty-of-record in that faculty member’s assigned, for-credit course(s) at Michigan State University.
+Undergraduate Learning Assistant (ULA) is a term referring to any undergraduate student who assists the faculty-of-record in that instructor's assigned, for-credit course(s) at Michigan State University.
 A ULA can, under the mentorship and supervision of the faculty-of-record, assist in class preparation; objective grading; and active and collaborative learning exercises within lecture, laboratory, and discussion sections.
-No undergraduate student may perform activities requiring professional judgment such as determining course content, conducting lectures or seminars, performing subjective evaluations of student performance, or assigning grades for any for-credit course at Michigan State University.
+No undergraduate student may perform activities requiring professional judgment such as determining course content; conducting lectures, recitations, or seminars; performing subjective evaluations of student performance; or assigning grades for any for-credit course at Michigan State University.

 Tutors, who are not part of the instructional team of a specific course, are not subject to this policy.